 2. What are the complications of vasectomy?

 The short-term complications include infection and bleeding.
 The long-term complications include post-vasectomy pain syndrome and sperm granuloma.
-Bleeding and hematoma occur due to an injury caused to the pampiniform venous plexus.
+Bleeding and hematomaiXAccumulation of clotted blood outside a blood vessel occur due to an injury caused to the pampiniform venous plexusiXA network of small veins present in the human male spermatic cord .
 Sperm granuloma results from the leakage of the sperm from the testicular vasal end.
-Post-vasectomy pain syndrome is the scrotal pain occurring after months or a year of vasectomy.
+Post-vasectomy pain syndrome is the scrotal pain occurring after months or a year of vasectomy (10).

 3. What are the advantages of no-scalpel vasectomy?